The Train (1964 film): Locations

-Actual train route: Paris, Vaires, Rive-Reine, Montmirail, Chalon-S-Marne, St Menehould, Verdun, Metz, Pont-à-Mousson, Sorcy (Level Crossing), Commercy, Vitry Le Francois, Rive-Reine.
+Actual train route: Paris, Vaires, Rive-Reine, Montmirail, Châlons-sur-Marne, Sainte-Menehould, Verdun, Metz, Pont-à-Mousson, Sorcy-Saint-Martin (Level Crossing), Commercy, Vitry-le-François, Rive-Reine.

 Planned route from Metz to Germany: Remilly, Teting (level crossing), Saint Avold, Zweibrücken.

 Locomotives used

 The chief locomotives used were examples of the former Chemins de fer de l'Est Series 11s 4-6-0, which the SNCF classified as 1-230-B. 1-230.B.517 was specified as Papa Boule's locomotive and features particularly prominently, flanked by sister locomotives 1-230.B.739 and 1-230.B.855.
-A decommissioned locomotive doubled as the 517 for the crash scene (a production still of the aftermath from the rear shows the tender identification number reading 1-230.B.754), and another was given a plywood armoured casing to depict a German Army locomotive for the yard manoeuvres-and-raid scene.
+A decommissioned locomotive doubled as the 517 for the crash scene (a production still of the aftermath from the rear shows the tender identification number reading 1-230.B.754), and another was given a plywood armored casing to depict a German Army locomotive for the yard manoeuvres-and-raid scene.

 An ancient "Bourbonnais" type 030.C 0-6-0 (N° 757), apparently decommissioned by SNCF, was deliberately wrecked to block the line; it moved faster than the film crew anticipated and smashed three of the five cameras placed near to the track in the process.
-Other engines of various classes can be seen on background sidings in the run-by scenes and in aerial views of the yard, among them SNCF Class 141R 2-8-2 engines, which were not supplied to France until after the war as part of the railway's reconstruction, as well as USATC S100 Class 0-6-0T tank engines, designated by the SNCF as 030TU, which were used by the approaching Allied forces.
+Other engines of various classes can be seen on background sidings in the run-by scenes and aerial views of the yard, among them SNCF Class 141R 2-8-2 engines, which were not supplied to France until after the war as part of the railway's reconstruction, as well as USATC S100 Class 0-6-0T tank engines, designated by the SNCF as 030TU, which were used by the approaching Allied forces.

 Reception

-The Train earned $3 million in the US and $6 million elsewhere.
-It had cost $6.7 million.
-The film was one of the 13 most popular films in the UK in 1965.
+After a production cost of $6.7 million, The Train earned $3 million in the US and $6 million elsewhere.
+The film was one of the 13 most popular in the UK in 1965.

+In March 1965 New Yorker critic Brendan Gill reviewed the movie in company with train maven E. M. Frimbo, where he describes it as "a model thriller, filled with marvelous feats of derring-do and boasting excellent performances by Burt Lancaster...and Paul Scofield.", and cites Frimbo's effusive praise of director Frankenheimer, saying "That young man knows a subject when he sees one...Young as he is, he has the proper respect for trains.
+This is the only railroad picture I've ever seen that wasn't spoiled with silly technical errors."